The competing theory had been that volcanism, in the form of hyperactive eruptions in India, caused the dinosaur extinction.

 However, mainstream authors have seldom considered the possibility that authoritarian tendencies in American politics are being systematically engineered by top-ranking civilian and military officials.
 Rather than thinking in terms of high crimes, their diagnoses have blamed abstract institutional weaknesses or isolated failures of leadership.

 In contrast, the upshot of the foregoing analysis is that SCADs are surface indications of a deeper, invisible level of politics ... in which officials at the highest levels of government use deception, conspiracy, and violence to shape national policies and priorities.

-We have studied the teachings of our forefathers, pointing out the danger to all people who step into the realm of power, having repeatedly pointed out how American democracy can become extinct like the dinosaurs.
+We have studied the teachings of our forefathers, pointing out the danger to all people who step into the realm of power, while repeatedly pointing out how American democracy can become extinct like the dinosaurs did.

 Stay tuned, this blog system is going to do various reports on that issue of ABS, discussing the serious issue of SCAD.